Dr-LYK/Udokotela/README.md

 - Click on **Save** button to publish.

 ### 1.2.
 Second choice, Visual Studio 2017
 Open the WCF Medical project on Visual Studio.
-Ensure that the *Wcf-Medical* is the main target by right-click on it and select **Define as start project**.
+Ensure that the "*Wcf-Medical*" is the main target by right-click on it and select **Define as start project**.
 Now you can run the serveur in debug mode with **F5** or without debug with **Ctrl+F5**.
 It will launch the server and open a page in a web browser.
-Don't worry if you have a *4XX error*, everything is fine.
+Don't worry if you have a "*4XX error*", everything is fine.